tgirke/GEN242/content/en/tutorials/linux/linux.md

 Terminal-based login is the most feature-rich method for accessing remote Linux systems.
 Web-based alternatives via [JupyterHub](#b-web-based-access) and
 [RStudio Server](#b-web-based-access) are also possible.
 To access the HPCC cluster with the standard `ssh` protocol, users want to follow steps 1-3.
-Only step 1 is required after setting up ssh key based access.
+Only step 1 is required after setting up SSH Key-based access.

 __1.__ Type the following `ssh` login command from a terminal application, where `<username>` needs to be replaced by the actual account name of a user.
 The `<>` characters indicate a placeholder and need to be removed.
 Next, press enter to execute the `ssh` command.